 Lighting for the solar facilities will be designed to provide minimum illumination for safety and security while avoiding direct light spillover onto public roadways or adjacent properties.
 Permanent exterior lighting will be installed at the site entrances, the operations yard, and the substation.
 Lighting systems will be light-activated to automatically come on in the evening and shut off in the morning.
 Lighting within the solar fields will be confined the PCSs, which will be activated only when needed by switch or motion sensors.
 There will be no lighting within the solar arrays, along any internal access driveways, or around the facility perimeters.
-Light fixtures will be hooded so as to be directed only on-site and away from other properties.
+Light fixtures will be shielded and focused downward and toward the interior of the project site.